forcedotcom/salesforcedx-vscode/contributing/tests.md

 [repository](https://github.com/Microsoft/vscode-extension-vscode/blob/master/bin/test)
 for the actual vscode/bin/test source.

-## Integration Tests that require the Salesforce server

-There are tests that require integration with the Salesforce server.
-These tests require prior authentication to have occurred and a default devhub to be set.
-These show up in several packages.
-These tests are put under test/integration and named in the standard .test.ts pattern.
-The package.json should have an entry like `"test:integration": "node ./node_modules/vscode/bin/test/integration"`.

-These can be run in the same way from the CLI using `npm run test:integration`.
-Running `npm run test` will also run these.

-## Unit Tests

-A module can also have an entry like `"test:unit": "node ./node_modules/vscode/bin/test/unit"`.
-This is used for pure unit tests and for
-VS Code based tests discussed above.
-It is a good pattern to have an entry of `"test:unit": "node ./node_modules/vscode/bin/test"` in the package.json for modules that don't have separate integration tests.

-These can be run using `npm run test:unit` for quick testing that doesn't require the scratch org and server.

-Modules that have separate unit & integration tests can provide top level launch configurations for running those tests as well.
-See the examples in launch.json for Apex Debugger configurations.
+### Running the tests against VS Code Insiders

+To test your extension with the upcoming version of VS Code, add another entry to your package.json scripts to run your vscode-integration tests in VS Code - Insiders.
+The entry should look like:
+`"test:vscode-insiders-integration": "cross-env CODE_VERSION=insiders npm run test:vscode-integration"`

 ## Test Results

 Since some modules have a dependency on VSCode and others do not, the way the tests are ran for them are different.
-The ones without a dependency on VSCode will run mocha directly while the VSCode packages runs the tests programmatically.
+The ones without a dependency on VSCode will run mocha directly while the vscode-integration tests are run programmatically.
 In order to produce the junit and xunit files, we have to configure mocha to use mocha-multi-reporters and the mocha-junit-reporter packages.
 For the packages running mocha directly, they are configured by pointing the config file option to the top level mocha config file.
-For the VSCode packages, the `testrunner.ts` file will set the reporters if they have not already been set.
+For the vscode integration tests inside of the `test/vscode-integration` directory, the `testrunner.ts` file will set the reporters if they have not already been set.

 ### Uploading Test Results